Materials TestingCopyright: © IBF

 The materials testing group is responsible for the determination of material properties and process boundary values, as well as their preparation for the use in process simulation and material modelling tools.
 The properties can be determined either directly from the measured data or by a subsequent inverse modelling.
 A particular focus of the group is the process related characterization of microstructure evolution.

-The Materials Modelling groups deal with microstructure evolution during thermomechanical processes.
-This includes modelling and simulation of grain size, texture and precipitation.
+The Materials Modelling groups deal with microstructure evolution during forming processes and in corresponding process chains.
+The groups utilize macroscopic as well as multi-scale modelling techniques to predict grain size, texture and precipitation.